cryptolinux/ion/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Ion Core project (and related projects such as libsecp256k1), and is not to be confused with overall Ion Network Protocol consensus changes.
+The following applies to code changes to the Ion Core project, and is not to be confused with overall Ion Network Protocol consensus changes.

 Whether a pull request is merged into Ion Core rests with the project merge maintainers and ultimately the project lead.